 - Cain and Abel: Teddy and Damien at the end.

-- Fingore: The Black and Tans interrogate one of the Irish rebels by pulling out his fingernails one-by-one with a pair of wicked-looking pliers.
+- Fingore: The Black and Tans interrogate one of the Irish rebels by pulling out his fingernails one-by-one with a pair of wicked-looking pliers (the real IRA member who alleged this, Tom Hales, was officially listed by British intelligence as an informer who invented the story as an excuse).

-- Grey and Gray Morality: After peace is declared those for and against both believe they have Ireland's best interest at heart.
+- Grey-and-Gray Morality: After peace is declared those for and against both believe they have Ireland's best interests at heart.

 - The Hero Dies: Damien himself at the end.